Feeding Babies and Young Children

 - If you think your child is growing too fast or slow, talk to your child’s doctor.
 They can track your child’s growth on a chart

-- For more information about children’s growth, read A Parent's Guide to Children's Growth and Is my child growing well?
+- For more information about children’s growth, read Is my child growing well?

 Related Resources